khetho/adventistcommons.org/README.md

 ## Deployment

+### requirements

-Install ansible and roles :
+Install Ansible and roles :
 ```
 sudo pip install ansible
 ansible-galaxy install cbrunnkvist.ansistrano-symfony-deploy
 ```

-You need to have access to destination throuh ssh without password.
-See ```ssh-copy-id``` command to install your public key on destination server.
+You need to have access to destination through ssh without password.
+* For testing see ```ssh-copy-id``` command to install your public key on destination server.
+* For the demo env, you need the pem key to authenticate against destination server.
+And add it to you ssh agent : ``` ssh-add development_adventist_commons.pem ```.
+Then test your connection with ```ssh ubuntu@ec2-3-19-236-227.us-east-2.compute.amazonaws.com```

+### testing

 Test the deployment (deploy to localhost)
 ```
-ansible-playbook -i deploy/hosts/dev deploy/deploy.yml
+ansible-playbook -i deploy/inventories/dev deploy/deploy.yml
 ```

-Deploy to demo env
+Deploy to development env (http://development.adventistcommons.org)
 ```
-ansible-playbook -i deploy/hosts/demo deploy/deploy.yml
+ansible-playbook -i deploy/inventories/development deploy/deploy.yml
 ```

-Note : The vault password is available from administrators
+Note : The vault password is asked to do so.
+It is available from administrators

-Edit the encrypted variables for an enviroment :
+Edit the encrypted variables for an environment :
 ```
-ansible-vault edit deploy/group_vars/demo
+ansible-vault edit deploy/inventories/development
 ```

 ## License